 Comparing Different Mortgage Rates and Choices

-Within the UAE, potential buyers have the option to purchase a residential property.
-Moreover, they also have the luxury to find various Best mortgage solutions that have provided by various banks as well as real estate Investment companies in Dubai.
+Within the UAE, potential buyers have the option to purchase a residential property in Dubai.
+Moreover, they also have the luxury to find various Best mortgage solutions that have been provided by various banks as well as real estate investment companies in Dubai.

 Potential buyers also have an option to check out various aspects of all these offerings across the UAE.
 It is essential that you are able to find the residential mortgage that does suit your personal interest perfectly.
 Here, we will provide a small description of current mortgage rates that have been provided by various banks in UAE:

-Some of the most prominent financial institutions providing residential property mortgage in the UAE include:
+Some of the most prominent financial institutions providing residential property mortgage in Dubai include:

 - HSBC: One of the global banking giants with its head office registered in England, HSBC provides mortgage options to buyers with earnings of at least AED 15,000 a month.
 Mortgages are only provided on selected developments.
 Overpayments are allowed.
 However, they are also subjected to a minimum overpayment of AED 30,000.

-- Mashreq: A renowned bank in the UAE, Mashreq provides loans to expats and potential residents in UAE.
+- Mashreq: A renowned bank in Dubai, Mashreq provides loans to ex-pats and potential residents in UAE.
 Home loans are also available for employed as well as self-employed expat residents that earn at least AED 15,000 a month.
 The maximum loan available is AED 10 million.